josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪞_there_is_no_correct_way_to_be_a_queen.md

 ---

-## 🩸 V. Mary, Elizabeth, and the Spectrum of Legibility
+## 🩸 Mary, Elizabeth, and the Spectrum of Legibility

 **Mary, Queen of Scots** and **Elizabeth I** demonstrate different approaches to sovereign femininity.